zach-brown-18/Uber-nyc-rides/README.md

-Uber-nyc-rides

-Uber riders in NYC April - September 2014.
 Explore where and when Uber rides were booked via an interactive dashboard.

-import.py file is used to load all data onto local machine for faster web app display.
+New York City April - September 2014.